The Best Basal Thermometer for Tracking Thyroid, Adrenals and Ovulation

 Because over 90% of the calories you burn are burned away by simply maintaining bodily functions (breathing, sleeping, eating, thinking, etc.).

-Most people (probably you at some point) focus on the amount of calories you burn that are within your control - meaning the excess calories you burn with exercise.
+Most people (probably you at some point) focus on the number of calories you burn that are within your control - meaning the excess calories you burn with exercise.

 But think about it this way:

-Even if you triple the amount of calories you burn with exercise you are only influencing less than 10% of the total amount of calories your body burns each day.
+Even if you triple the number of calories you burn with exercise you are only influencing less than 10% of the total amount of calories your body burns each day.